Innovation & impact

 Ryan Ahearn, BSME '17, pursued the Foster School's Entrepreneurship Minor (managed by the Buerk Center) and co-founded JikoPower, which won the 2016 Business Plan Competition grand prize.

 Dozens of companies have formed as a result of ME research.
-ME is ranked 3rd in all of the UW in terms of the number of faculty or student startups.
+ME ranks 3rd in all of the UW in terms of the number of faculty or student startups (after ECE and BioE).
 Below are a selection of recent startups that have emerged from the department.

 Alchemai provides advanced data analytics for supply chain risk management.